aish1795/CV-project/README.md

-# Vision Transformers on Chest Xray Dataset
+# Vision Transformers on a sample of Chest Xray Dataset

 In this project, we evaluate Vision Transformers performance on Chest Xray Dataset.
 For our baseline, we use DCNN networks such as VGG16, and RESNET 34, which were pretrained on ImageNet